 Generally, if employees leave their scope of employment (such as by committing intentional torts), then their employers are not responsible for the damage that results.
 See Williams v.
 Hall, 288 Ill.
 App.
 3d 917 (1997).
 However, there are some situations where they are still liable.
 See Bryant v.
 Livigni, 250 Ill.
 App.
 3d 303 (1993).
 This is just one issue but it represents the broader array of issues that will confront you in your case.
 Having a team of experienced and zealous attorneys at your side to tackle them will ensure that they do not capsize your chances at recovery.

 Resources necessary to prosecute truck accident cases

-From the very beginning, lawsuits cost money and that really never stops until a verdict or settlement is reached.
-Nearly every time you want to file a document, make a motion, or enter an exhibit, Illinois courts charge you.
+From the very beginning, lawsuits cost money, and that really never stops until a verdict or settlement is reached.
+Nearly every time you want to file a document, make a motion or enter an exhibit, Illinois courts charge you.
 With complicated cases, you will most likely need expert witnesses.
 They can charge by the hour and sometimes they do so by as much as $500 to $1,000.
-Other related expenses include investigation, testing, and serving summons.
+Other related expenses include investigation, testing, and serving the summons.
 Additionally, there are various legal costs associated with cases including, but not limited to, legal research, communication with opposing counsel, production of topics, and others.